ROCm/rocm-blogs/blogs/index.md

 LLM distributed supervised fine-tuning with JAX
 :::

-:::{grid-item-card} Jacobi solver
+:::{grid-item-card} Scale AI applications with Ray
 :padding: 1
-:link: ./high-performance-computing/jacobi/README
+:link: ./artificial-intelligence/ray/README
 :link-type: doc

-Simplifying deep learning: A guide to PyTorch Lightning
+AMD has been working with Ray to provide support on ROCm
 :::

 :::{grid-item-card} More ...